 Translation: Conditions = altering the challenge of the movement with a modification or piece of equipment, while keeping the standards the same.

-This portion happens a bit in the STC - but we really dive into it in the TRX Functional Training Course (FTC), which would be your next stop on the TRX Education Journey.
+This portion happens a bit in the STC - but we really dive into it in our live courses and in TRX CORE content (coming soon).
 Essentially, once you, or your client, meet the standard of the movement, you can then change the condition.
 Still scratching your head?
 Basically that means, whether you’re using kettlebells, battle ropes, or teaching your kid how to crush free throws, if you can successfully apply/coach the standard of movement, you can successfully coach the exercise, regardless of what tool you are using.

 A large piece to the TRX Coaching Philosophy is how we communicate.
 In other words, how we cue an exercise, how we correct form, and how to open and close any workout.